vb100/deploy-ml-mlflow-aws/README.md

       <li>Here keep activated <i>Add use to group</i> option and click on <b><i>Next: Tags</i></b>.</li>
       <li>You can skip <i>Add tags (optional)</i> step and click on <b></i>Next: Review</i></b>.</li>
       <li>Finally, you can finish to create your new user by clicking on <b><i>Create user</i></b>.</li>
+      <li>If everything is fine, on the next screen you will see a notification informing you about success.
+With this moment, the <b>Access key ID</b> and <b>Secret access key</b> is being generated especially for your user, see the screenshot below.</li>
     </ul>
   </li>
   <li>Before pushing our model directly to AWS ECR, we must to to provide privileges to access AWS ECR to our Account User.
 We can do it with following steps:</li>